bpbwaite/alarmclock/README.md

-# alarmClock
+# Alarm Clock
-personal alarm clock - code fo rarduino
+## My personal alarm clock, built from and coded for Arduino.